SilentVoid13/sov/README.md

 sov is a text-editor agnostic tool to help you manage your personal knowledge notes.

 Why all-in on a specific note-taking tool?
-The philosophy behind sov is to provide a set of basic features to help you manage your notes either through a CLI or an LSP.
+The philosophy behind sov is to provide a set of basic features to help you manage your notes either through a CLI or a Language Server.
 You can then use your editor of choice to write/edit/view your notes: Neovim, VSCode, Zed, ...

 > **Disclaimer**: sov was primarily designed for my personal usage.
 I want to keep this tool as simple and as straight to the point as possible with no extra-bloat features.
 If it suits you as well that's great, otherwise you can check other alternatives listed below.